Perhaps the spookiest aeronautical tale ever told...

 The location was west-northwest of Miami, 18.7 miles (30.1 km) from the end of runway Nine Left (9L).
 The plane was traveling at 227 miles per hour when it flew into the ground.
 The left wingtip hit first, then the left engine and the left landing gear, making three trails through the sawgrass, each five feet wide and more than 100 feet (30 m) long.
 When the main part of the fuselage hit the ground, it continued to move through the grass and water, breaking up as it went.

 In all, 77 had lived through the ordeal—69 of the 163 passengers and 8 of the 10 flight attendants survived the crash, with 99 initial fatalities.
 Of the cockpit crew, only Flight Engineer Repo survived the initial crash, along with technical officer Donadeo who was down in the nose electronics bay with Repo at the moment of impact.
 Stockstill was killed on impact, while Captain Loft died in the wreckage of the flightdeck before he could be transported to a hospital.
 Repo was evacuated to a hospital, but later succumbed to his injuries.
 Angelo Donadeo, the lone survivor of the four flightdeck occupants, eventually recovered from his injuries and died on October 4, 2004.

 Over the following months and years, employees of Eastern Air Lines began reporting sightings of the dead crew members, captain Robert Loft and second officer (flight engineer) Donald Repo, sitting on board other L-1011 (N318EA) flights.
 The aircrafts involved in the sightings were discovered to have been serviced using the recovered parts of Flight 401.
 These parts were salvaged after the crash investigation and refitted into other L-1011s.

-Once the original parts belonging to Flight 401 were removed, the ghostly crew members were never seen again...
+Once every single one of the original parts belonging to Flight 401 were removed from Eastern's fleet, the ghostly crew members were never seen again...